kubicki14/ChipotleNow/README.md

 This is a simple application/script that grabs me chipotle from my usual location by pressing buttons and keys.
-Arguments that may be provided for chipotle_now.py:
+Arguments that may be provided for chipotle_now.py: (e.g. --m=x, --league, --chips)
-    - --m="DISPLAY1" :-> Monitor name of the primary display you are using.
+    - m="DISPLAY1" :-> Monitor name of the primary display you are using.
 If unsure of the name, don't give this param, & the program will       tell you your options.

-    - --chips :-> defaults to false, if you pass --chips you will get chips.
+    - chips :-> defaults to false, if you pass --chips you will get chips.

-    - --league :-> defaults to false, if you pass --league app will know to press (WIN+D) to minimize all to see taskbar.
+    - league :-> defaults to false, if you pass --league app will know to press (WIN+D) to minimize all to see taskbar.

     # TODO: Implement: guest_checkout, then supply address param for guest, then supply cc info for guest checkout.
     # TODO: Add new elif for logging in with DIFFERENT credentials than just using cached details from chrome.